yicenma/tswd-portfolio/final-project-part-one.md

 Link: https://techjury.net/blog/time-spent-on-social-media/#gref

 It provides information on the amount of time people spend on social media.
 The post highlights the growing trend of social media usage and the increasing amount of time that people are spending on various social media platforms.
 The post provides data and statistics on the average time people spend on social media, as well as the demographic breakdown of social media users.
 The post also discusses the potential impact of excessive social media usage on individuals, including decreased physical activity levels, reduced sleep quality, and increased levels of stress and anxiety.
 The post concludes by offering tips for reducing social media usage and maximizing the benefits of using these platforms.
+I can use the data to illustrate whether using social media is really necessary and we can save some time daily to do the workout.

 # Method and Medium